otacke/h5p-todo/README.md

 ### Shuffled tile puzzle
 - Just for fun: one of the puzzles where one tile is missing, so you can move one tile at a time to an adjacent position in order to complete the puzzle.

-### Number Lock
-Just a simple content type that presents the user with a number lock.
-- variable number of digits
-- variable number of numbers (maybe a freely definable list, chars?, ...)
-- xAPI when opened

 ### H5P.Checklist
 Simple checklist app that stores the state.
 - As an author, I can set predefined items on a checklist in order to allow users to check/uncheck them.